apache/parquet-site/content/en/blog/features/variant.md

 Unlike traditional approaches that store JSON as text strings and require full parsing to access any field, making queries slow and resource-intensive, Variant solves this by storing data in a **structured binary format** that enables direct field access through offset-based navigation.
 Query engines can jump directly to nested fields without deserializing the entire document, dramatically improving performance.

-Unlike similar binary encodings such as BSON, Variant is optimized for the common case where multiple values share a similar structure: It avoids redundantly storing repeated field names and standardizes the best practice of **"shredded storage"** for pre-extracting structured subsets.
+Unlike similar binary encodings such as BSON, Variant is optimized for the common case where multiple values share a similar structure: it avoids redundantly storing repeated field names and standardizes the best practice of **"shredded storage"** for pre-extracting structured subsets.

 ### Key Benefits